Warspinix/Flask-Web-Applications/README.md

-# Inventory-Management-System
+# Flask Web Applications
-A complete inventory management system built using HTML, CSS, Javascript, Flask and MySQL with effective prompt engineering techniques.
+A collection of the variety of web applications developed with the help of the Flask web framework, alongside other versatile frontend and backend technologies.